 Centre of Excellence in Natural Resource Management

-In the most recent reporting period, CENRM attracted a total income of $2.1 million and produced 20 peer-reviewed publications.
-CENRM staff supervise students at Honours, Master degree and PhD level.
+In the most recent reporting period, CENRM produced more than 30 peer-reviewed publications, technical reports and conference proceedings.
+CENRM staff supervise students at Honours, Master degreee and PhD level.

 More knowledge and innovation projects: A Smart Start